White River Habitat Partnership Program

 About This Committee

-The White River Valley is home to some of the largest herds of elk and mule deer in the State of Colorado and also has small herds of antelope, bighorn sheep, and moose.
+The White River Valley is home to some of the largest elk and mule deer herds in the State of Colorado as well as some small herds of pronghorn and moose.
+The area supports a vibrant agricultural community in addition to active coal mining and oil and gas development.

 Committee Guidelines